What is Somatic ExperiencinG?

 Somatic Experiencing is an alternative treatment modality aimed at targeting symptoms that stem from mental and physical trauma.
 This form of therapy focuses on the client's perceived body sensations in order to address the physiology of trauma and stress.
 The awareness developed in somatic experiencing sessions helps to release physical tension that may remain after trauma or a traumatic event.

 Somatic Experiencing (SE) is a recently developed therapy for emotional and physical trauma.
-Peter A. Levine, PhD developed this therapy, facilitating a natural recovery of the balance between mind and body.
+Dr. Peter A. Levine, PhD developed this therapy, facilitating a natural recovery of the balance between mind and body.
 He discovered that when we experience emotional or physical pain, we can stimulate our natural healing mechanisms as a means of helping not only our nervous and muscular systems, but the organs of our bodies to continue to recover.
 It’s not just about “facing” the pain, or “curing” it by developing high tolerance and/or using medication.

 SE builds on several disciplines addressing the physiology and emotional consequences of stress and trauma.
 SE offers strategies to find out where a person is “stuck” in the fight, flight, or freeze response and to help them to get “unstuck”.